Your money-making expert. Financial journalist, TV and radio personality.

 To help you reach payday with your sanity (and safety) intact, here are some winter car care tips that’ll help you save money and stay safe this season.

 Shelling out for breakdown cover might sound counter-intuitive to saving money this January, but doing so could save you a small fortune in the long term.
-With firms like the AA handling around 30,000 call-outs per month during the winter, the season sees more breakdowns than any other time of year.
+Breakdown firms handle tens of thousands of call-outs per month during the winter, the season sees more breakdowns than any other time of year.
 If you don’t have breakdown cover, the cost of a roadside emergency could wind up costing you a three or four figure sum — and who needs that when you’re still paying off your Christmas credit card debt?

 Despite the run up to Christmas being unseasonably mild, winter is far from over — and a cold snap could be just around the corner.
 For drivers, a night of sub-zero temperatures could hamper the morning school run or commute, leaving you to defrost your windscreen in the freezing cold.